 This post may contain affiliate links.

-I received a new portable speaker for my birthday after accidentally launching my old one off of a windowsill some months ago and ripping its guts out (this is the greatest little speaker ever, by the way).
+I received a new portable speaker for my birthday after accidentally launching my old one off of a windowsill some months ago and ripping its guts out.
 And because I proudly drive a 13-year-old Toyota Highlander that boasts a tape/CD player but does NOT have an MP3 connection, my little JBL has enabled me to bust into full podcast-listening mode on my drives.

 And I am bursting about these podcasts.
 I need to talk about them, and I have no passengers to punch in the arm and shout, “Oh my God, RIGHT??!!!” to.